galbiston/geosparql-fuseki/README.md

 ```

 An existing or new TDB folder used for the dataset.
 Default set to memory dataset.
+If accessing a TDB that has previously been loaded from an RDF file (--rdf_file option) and no updates have been made then using "--inference false" or "-i false" option will provide quicker setup.

 ### 6) GeoSPARQL RDFS inference
 ```